cpmalenab/seismic_hazard_assessment/README.md

 <p align="center">Figure.
 Annual Hazard Curves for Different Structural Periods (no. of years = 1,000,000)</p>

-To view the full documentation and implementation of the project, please visit this [notebook](https://nbviewer.org/github/cpmalenab/seismic_hazard_assessment/blob/main/Seismic%20Hazard%20Assesment%20using%20Monte%20Carlo%20Simulation.ipynb).
+To view the full documentation and implementation of the project, please visit this [notebook](https://nbviewer.org/github/cpmalenab/seismic_hazard_assessment/blob/main/Seismic%20Hazard%20Assesment%20using%20Monte%20Carlo%20Simulation.ipynb) and the accompanying [research paper](https://nbviewer.org/github/cpmalenab/seismic_hazard_assessment/blob/main/Seismic%20Hazard%20Assessment%20of%20a%20Residential%20Building%20in%20Metro%20Manila%20using%20Reliability-based%20Methods.pdf).